Hercules Engine Company

-Hercules Engine Corporation was an American engine manufacturer located in Canton, Ohio.
+Hercules Engine Corporation was an American engine manufacturer Canton, Ohio.

 History

 The company was founded in 1915, known at first as Hercules Motor Manufacturing Company, to build industrial engines, especially for trucks.
 The company reincorporated and reorganized in 1923, emerging as Hercules Motors Corporation.
 Hercules expanded greatly in the interwar period, developing gas and diesel engines, serving the needs for truck, tractor and a plethora of equipment operators.